lrleon/uconv/README.md

 4. Generate the `uconvlib.a` and link it to your project.

+`uconv` internally uses several tables for storing physical quantities names, units and conversions.
+For this reason, it is imperative to explicitly initialize the library.
+The most recommended way for doing that with `UnitsInstancer` class, which is a singleton and that must be called before any use of `uconv`.
+As general rule, we recommend to put the instantiation just next the `uconv-list.H` header inclusion.
+Some such this:

+	# include <uconv-list.H>
+	UnitsInstancer init; // or any other name that you want
+	// here you could put other header inclusions

 ### Requirements

 You will need Aleph-w library, which can be downloaded from